XuZikang/XuZikang.github.io/_pages/about.md

 # 🎖 Honors and Awards

+- *2025*: Outstanding Graduate of Anhui Province
+- *2025*: Outstanding Graduate of the University of Science and Technology of China (USTC)
 - *2021, 2023, 2024*: Academic First Class Scholarship in USTC
 - *2022*: Academic Second Class Scholarship in USTC
 - *2021*: Suzhou Industrial Park Scholarship